gilescope/cyberpunkfonts/README.md

 ## Thanks

-Many thank go to https://github.com/fontforge/fontforge for providing the ability to create this.
+Many thanks go to https://github.com/fontforge/fontforge for providing the ability to create this.